Updated January 2023.

 What Factor Do I Use?

-MRA + 10 allows you to retire if you have reached minimum retirement age and have at least 10 years of service.
-However, as we outlined in the next section, your benefits will be reduced under this provision if you elect to draw your pension prior to age 62.
+MRA + 10 allows you to retire if you have reached the minimum retirement age and have at least 10 years of service.
+However, your benefits will be reduced under this provision if you elect to draw your pension prior to age 62.

 What is the Minimum Retirement Age for FERS?